Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lethbridge Park has 27 active public transport stops serving a mix of bus routes.
+Lethbridge Park has 27 active public transport stops, all of which are bus services.
 These stops are served by 18 different routes that collectively facilitate 1,370 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 180 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the primary mode of transport at 83%, while train accounts for 9%.
-Vehicle ownership averages 1.0 per dwelling, below the regional average.
+The area's transport accessibility is rated as excellent, with residents typically located just 180 meters from the nearest stop.
+As a predominantly residential zone, most residents commute outward daily.
+Car remains the primary mode of transportation for 83% of residents, while train usage stands at 9%.
+On average, there are 1.0 vehicles per dwelling in the area, which is lower than the regional average.

-According to the 2021 Census, 14.1% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 195 trips per day, equating to approximately 50 weekly trips per individual stop.
+According to the 2021 Census, 14.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 195 trips per day, equating to approximately 50 weekly trips per individual stop.

 Frequently Asked Questions - Transport